dotMavriQ/minimal-mistakes/_posts/dotblog/2018-08-03-Third of August.md

   - life
   - lastFM
   - Libre
-  - scrobbling
 ---

   Woke up too early to deal with laundry, but waking up next to Margarida makes all of that less horrible than it sounds.
   I don't know what the hell happened last night but my stomache was possessed by some demonic power, I think it has settled though.

   I think it'll be a day in slow gear, might give the Mother 3 fan translation another go, I played some last night but lost my save somehow..
-  But boy what a lovely game it is, it really feels like it's building up to grant the same level of cozy as the ever famous Earthbound.
+  But boy what a lovely game it is, it really feels like it's building up to grant the same level of cozy as the ever famous

 ## This will be my last LastFM